G4te-Keep3r/d2-ahk-token-dump/README.md

 -----------------

-It turns in 2k tokens and opens those engrams, then dismantles what you got to generate glimmer/shards.
+It turns in 1,000 tokens and opens those engrams, then dismantles what you got to generate glimmer/shards.
 This repeats until you stop it.
 I don't think it would do anything bad if you left it running after you run out of tokens, but not positive, so you have been warned.

+Example of 1 loop can be seen here at 1000% speed https://youtu.be/lQ1RVkgn_0A

 -----------------